cloud-carbon-footprint/cloud-carbon-footprint/README.md

 ### Server
 The application requires a number of environment variables to be set in the [server/.env](server/.env) file.
 See [server/.env.template](server/.env.template) for a template .env file.
 Rename this file as .env and then set the environment variables.

+By default, the server has configuration for both AWS and GCP.
+If you are only using one of these cloud providers, you can remove the environment variables associated with the other cloud provider in your [server/.env](server/.env) file.

 ### Client
 There is also a [client/.env](client/.env) file that is required to be set if the application is being deployed behind Okta.
 See [client/.env.template](client/.env.template) for a template.
 It is not required for local development though.

-By default, the client uses both "AWS" and "GCP".
+By default, the client uses both AWS and GCP.
 If you are only using one of these cloud providers, please update the `appConfig` object in the [client Config file](client/src/Config.ts) to only include your provider in the `CURRENT_PROIVDERS` array.